Peter F. Rothermel

-Biography
+Early life and education

 Rothermel was born in Nescopeck, Pennsylvania on July 8, 1812, although various sources give his birth year as 1813, 1814, and 1817.
 The artist's gravestone in Philadelphia gives the date as 1812.
 He had a common-school education, and studied land surveying.
 At age 20, he moved to Philadelphia and became a sign painter.
 Then at age 22, he took up the study of art.
 He was instructed in drawing by John Rubens Smith, and subsequently became a pupil of Bass Otis in Philadelphia.

+Career

-His 1844 work De Soto discovering the Mississippi was purchased by the Art Union and marked his first success as an artist.
+In 1844, his work, De Soto discovering the Mississippi, was purchased by the Art Union and marked his first success as an artist.
 He served as vice president of the Artists' Fund Society in 1844 and as director of the Pennsylvania Academy of Fine Arts from 1847 to 1855.

 During 1856-1859 he was in Europe, residing for about two years in Rome, and visiting also the principal cities in England, France, Germany, Belgium, and Italy.
 On his return to the United States, he returned to Philadelphia and was elected a member of the Pennsylvania Academy of Fine Arts, where he also taught notable artists of that era, including Charles Lewis Fussell.

 He specialized in portraits and dramatic historical paintings.
-His most famous paintings include Patrick Henry before the Virginia House of Burgesses (1852) and a massive oil painting of the Battle of Gettysburg (finished in 1871) that hangs in the State Museum of Pennsylvania.
+His most famous paintings include Patrick Henry Before the Virginia House of Burgesses (1851), now at the Red Hill Patrick Henry National Memorial, and a massive oil painting of the Battle of Gettysburg titled Battle of Gettysburg: Pickett's Charge that hangs in the State Museum of Pennsylvania.
 This latter work was commissioned by Gettysburg lawyer David McConaughy.
 Another of his more popular historical works is Columbus Before the Queen, painted in 1844.
 He was elected as a member to the American Philosophical Society in 1873.

-In 1877, he from Philadelphia to “Grassmere,” his country near Linfield, Pennsylvania, where he resided until his death.
+In 1877, he moved from Philadelphia to Grassmere, his country estate near present-day Linfield, Pennsylvania, where he resided until his death.
 His estate still exists today on Limerick Center Road; it is now a residential site.
 Rothermel's son, Peter F. Rothermel, Jr., was District Attorney of Philadelphia.